The Nature Conservancy Book Group

 May: Lost on Planet China, by J. Maarten Troost

-June: A Visit from the Goon Squad.
-Prize-winning author Jennifer Egan joined by conference phone.
+June: A Visit from the Goon Squad, by Jennifer Egan (author joined the discussion by conference call)

 July: The Lacuna: A Novel, by Barbara Kingsolver